tomy2105/KnowledgeNotes/cpp/cpp14.md

 The decltype(auto) syntax can also be used with return type deduction, by using decltype(auto) syntax instead of auto for the function's return type deduction.

+However, beware of how you write return statement, for more info see [decltype type](tricky.md#decltype-type).

 ### Relaxed constexpr restrictions